Encino Drive construction begins June 1

 During the construction period, Encino Drive will be closed to through traffic between Park Garden Road and Maria Drive.

-Local access will be maintained during construction.
+Local access will be provided during construction.

 The contractor will provide barricades and detour signs in the area of construction to re-route traffic.